Skip to content

 • "script" and the MIME type is not a JavaScript MIME Type

-This means that you have to make sure that your application delivers the proper MIME-type for the script and style files.
-See also the corresponding documentation about the X-Content-Type-Options header.
+This means you have to make sure that your application delivers the proper MIME type for the script and style files.
+Refer to the corresponding documentation about the X-Content-Type-Options header.

 Cache Control